 ~The Most.
 Rev. Katharine Jefferts Schori, Presiding Bishop and Primate

-The Missionary Society is a strategy for achieving our common purpose, building partnerships throughout the Church to engage God’s mission to restore all people to unity with God and each other in Christ.
+The Missionary Society refers to the staff serving The Episcopal Church worldwide.
+It works to achieve our common purpose, building partnerships throughout the Church to engage God’s mission to restore all people to unity with God and each other in Christ.

-The Missionary Society seeks partnerships for mission—dioceses, congregations, and networks.
-It brings resources from the churchwide level—funding, expertise, and human—to leverage for mission with local partners.
+The Missionary Society seeks partnerships for mission – dioceses, congregations, and networks.
+It brings resources from the Church to the Church – funding, expertise, and human – and leverages them for mission with local partners.
 We are all about mission.
 And partnerships allow us to do more mission together.